How To Host A Sequel Wedding

 Top tips for budgeting:

-- Allocate a total budget and decide how much of the budget you are wanting to give to each event.
+- Allocate a total budget and decide how much of the budget you want to assign to each event.
 If you assign a figure to each one, you know your budget when you get quotes from suppliers.

 - Decide on your top wants for each event.
 If that’s splashing out on a gorgeous, three-course meal with champagne for your smaller event, will you be wanting that for the bigger party or will you be happy with a buffet and cash bar?